swcarpentry/python-novice-inflammation/episodes/03-lists.md

 ~~~
 {: .output}

-While modifying in place, it is useful to remember that Python treats lists in a slightly counterintuitive way.
+While modifying in place, it is useful to remember that Python treats lists in a slightly counter-intuitive way.

 If we make a list and (attempt to) copy it then modify in place, we can cause all sorts of trouble: